Ford Crown Victoria Police Interceptor: Europe

-In Russia, the Main Directorate for Road Traffic Safety, popularly known under its historical abbreviation GAI (ГАИ), purchased 140 Crown Victoria P71s from 1994 to 1995.
-Part of the militsiya (now politisya), the vehicles were operated by the Road Patrol Service (DPS) as highway-patrol units around the greater Moscow area.
-The most powerful vehicles purchased by the DPS at the time (replacing Chaika-engined GAZ-24-10 Volgas), the Crown Victorias were used by the agency through the early 2010s.
-Its reliabity and comfortable seats were well-liked.
-Their use took place when Yury Luzhkov purchased the vehicles for the GAI.
+In Russia, the Main Directorate for Road Traffic Safety, popularly known under its historical abbreviation GAI (ГАИ), purchased 140 Crown Victoria P71s between 1993 and 1995 through an economic aid package signed off by President Bill Clinton.
+The vehicles were operated by the Road Patrol Service (DPS), part of the militsiya (now politisya), and were used as highway patrol units around the greater Moscow area, replacing Chaika-engined GAZ-24-10 Volgas which could not keep up with foreign imported cars.
+Used by the DPS through the early 2010s, the Crown Victoria's reliability and comfortable seats were well-liked by officers.
 Second-generation CVPIs were reported to be used in other regional police forces such as in Sochi.

 In 1999, the Ukrainian Militsiya in Chernihiv were provided first-generation Crown Victoria as humanitarian aid from Washington, D.C.
 According to official documents provided by the Militsiya, the vehicles were not widely used since June 2011.
 These vehicles were used by the local State Traffic Inspectorate.
 There was documentation submitted in 2014 regarding the potential write-off for the first-gen CVs in Cherihiv.
-There also sightings of CVPIs used by the Ukrainian Military Police.
+There have also been sightings of CVPIs used by the Ukrainian Military Police.